Central Minnesota U18 Baseball Report

 Roger Mischke's look at U18 baseball being played in Central Minnesota this summer.

-The Falcons offense was led by Mitchel Foss, he went 2 for 3 for two big RBI’s.
-Alec Dietl went 1 for 3 with a triple for a RBI and Vince Jurek had a sacrifice fly for a RBI and he scored a run.
-Chuck Hacket went 3 for 3, he was hit by a pitch and he scored a pair of runs and Alex Barthelemy went 1 for 1 with a double.
-Carter Teff went 1 for 3 and he scored a run and Ryan Chmielewski went 1 for 4.
-Logan Thorsten and Tyler Brambink both went 1 for 2 and Preston Owen had a sacrifice.
+The Sabres offense was led by Jarron Walther, he went 2-for-3 for two RBIs, he earned a walk and he scored a run.
+Tyler Gentile went 2-for-4 for a RBI and Kalen Lewis went 2-for-4 for a RBI and he scored a run.
+Andrew Ambrosier went 3-for-4 with a stolen base and Chase Heying went 1-for-3 for a RBI, he earned a walk and he scored two runs.
+Dylan Gerdes went 1-for-4 for a RBI and a stolen base, Carter Hemmesch went 1-for-4 and Nick Greer earned a walk and he scored a run

-The Storm’s starting pitcher Landon Lanser threw five innings, he gave up nine hits, four runs and he recorded four strikeouts.
-Conner Hemker threw two innings in relief, he gave up two hits and he recorded one strikeout.
+The Falcons starting pitcher, Ryan Chmieleski threw 5 2/3 innings, he gave up eleven hits, six runs, two walks and he recorded nine strikeouts.
+Mitch Foss threw one inning in relief, he gave up one hit, issued one walk and he recorded a strikeout.

-The were led on offense by Derek Durant, Noah Jensen, Landon Lunser and Nik Neeser all went 1 for 2.
-Conner Hemker went 1 for 3 and Andrew Wollack had a stolen base.
+The Falcons offense was led by Alex Dietl, he went 3-for-3 and Vince Jurek went 1-for-3 and he scored a run.
+Hunter Holewa went 1-for-3 and Logan Thorsten went 1-for-1.
+Jack Wolfe went 1-for-1, Chuck Hacket earned a walk and he scored a run and Ryan Chmieleski earned a walk.

 HOST SITES: